 Pomodoro Technique Primer

-Our recent webinar attendees and Thesis Boot Camp participants have been having great success with the Pomodoro Technique that we recommend.
+Our recent webinar attendees have been having great success with the Pomodoro Technique that we recommend.
 Just in case you haven’t heard of this productivity technique, we decided to share some of the basics with you so that you can try it out for yourself!

 For many people, time is the enemy.
 Stress and anxiety triggered by ‘the ticking clock’ can lead to ineffective work and study habits and a tendency to procrastinate.
 With so many distractions around us it can be hard to stay on task and remain focused.
 If you also have this problem from time-to-time the Pomodoro Technique might just be the answer.